dosbox-staging/dosbox-staging/website/docs/getting-started/prince-of-persia.md

 !!! note "FAT filesystem"

-    MS-DOS uses the *FAT filesystem* that allows up to 8-character filenames, followed optionally by a file extension consisting of a dot and at most three further characters.
+    MS-DOS uses the *FAT filesystem* (nothing to do with body weight) that allows up to 8-character filenames, followed optionally by a file extension consisting of a dot and at most three further characters.
     Filenames can only contain uppercase letters, digits, and certain special characters, such as the dash (`-`), underscore (`_`), and the exclamation mark (`!`).

     The two files we originally copied to our `drives/c` folder had all lowercase filenames (`pop1.txt` and `pop1demo.exe`).
 This does not matter